 Should I contact a travel company while trekking in Nepal?

 Travel companies in Nepal are present in a large quantity.
-As long as you have figured out if the travel company is trustworthy, we highly recommend you to travel only after contacting a travel company.
+We highly recommend you to travel only after contacting a travel company and make sure the travel company is trustworthy.

 The guides that travel companies assign you are highly experienced and registered.
 They will also lay out a lot of plans for you and help you customize your trip.
 They will also assist you in case you happen to encounter medical problems while trekking.